bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/ShinyCell_tutorial.md

-## 2. optionally, rename, subset, or reorder the metadata
+## 2. Optionally, rename, subset, or reorder the metadata

 Shinycell uses the the information in `seu@meta.data`.
 You should inspect it: